anuraagpolisetty/ADS-Dashboard/README.md

     * Click on the newly added account and press publish.

 After about 5 minutes, the app should be published with all the changes you have made and will open up in the browser window when finished.
+			  secret='4am+/2rBfNN1r/pXDgHAjsEsGTn0eUCA9M5NPkv9')):
+    + Log into shinyapps.io
+    + Login: adscenterdata@gmail.com
+    + Password: Kingcounty1
+    + Click the accounts image icon in the top right corner and select Tokens
+    + Click the Show button and then the Show Secret button
+    + Copy and paste the _entire_ rsconnect function into the text box given on the RStudio and click Connect Account
+    + Click on the newly added account and press publish.

+Once the page has been published, the url will remain the same as long as you designate the title to be dashboard.
+If not, the url will differ with the title change:

+    - adscenters.shinyapps.io/[TITLE_GIVEN]/